More about: 5 Best Day Trips from Amsterdam

 4. Excursions to Brussels from Amsterdam

 Did you know that in less than 3 hours by car you can hop on the map from Amsterdam to Brussels?
-The Brussels tour picks you up in the centre of Amsterdam and takes you by bus to Brussels, the capital of Belgium and the European Union, with a guided walking tour in English of the city's main sights.
+The Brussels excursion picks you up in the centre of Amsterdam and takes you by bus to Brussels, the capital of Belgium and the European Union, with a guided walking tour of the city's main sights in English.

 5. Excursions to Bruges from Amsterdam